 Is engineers’ professional indemnity insurance expensive?

-Expensive is a relative term, of course.
-When weighing the costs of this type of insurance, it might be better to consider the potential expense of not having such cover.
+The cost of insurance products can vary significantly, but when weighing the costs of this type of insurance, it might be better to consider the potential expense of not having such cover.

 That expense might come in the form of allegations of your professional negligence because of the engineering design faults, inadequate specification or mistakes you have made in a project in which you are involved.